Zviad1990/hipages/README.md

 **Answer:**
 - add columns to `customers` model
 - add `test_customer_category_amount`

-7. Any other improvements you'd like to make?
+7 .
+Any other improvements you'd like to make?

-**Answer:** 1
+**Answer:**
+- add few test for models for each layer
+- add freshnes test for relevant sources
+- add Category model with different attributes
+- add dbt unit-testing
+- add default styling sqlfmt
+- add tags for models to make flexible updates

-8. Think of how you can implement the following (what additional datasets would you use, how will the models look etc).
+8 .
+Think of how you can implement the following (what additional datasets would you use, how will the models look etc).
 We will explore these add-ons during tech interview stage.
 Additional points, if you can implement them now!
    + Product Category Recommender - how to implement Next Best Product Category?
    + Data Sharing: how would you implement PII on this data, so it can be safely shared with, say, partners?

-**Answer:** 1
+**Answer:**

+Add category model for statistics.
+It will help to understand which category more popular and who is mail auditory.